Belarus in the Eurovision Song Contest 2010: Before Eurovision

-Plans of broadcaster takeover and ONT participation
+Attempt of broadcaster takeover and ONT participation

-Shortly after the Eurovision Song Contest 2009 where Belarus failed to qualify to the final, Belarusian president Alexander Lukashenko expressed his dissatisfaction over the BTRC's organisation.
-He also expressed his frustrations over divisions within the team and suggested that broadcaster All-National TV (ONT) should take over as the Belarusian broadcaster for Eurovision.
+Shortly after the Eurovision Song Contest 2009 where BTRC failed to qualify to the final, Belarusian president Alexander Lukashenko expressed his dissatisfaction over the broadcaster organisation.
+He also expressed his frustrations over divisions within the team and suggested that broadcaster All-National TV (ONT) should take over as the Belarusian participating broadcaster in the contest.

 On 31 July 2009, ONT launched the national final Song for Eurovision, which would result in a winning song to be performed by an internally selected male soloist or a group of six female soloists under the name Nezamuzhem at the Eurovision Song Contest 2010.
 A song submission period was also opened on where composers were able to submit their songs in English to the broadcaster until 1 October 2009.
-However, information on the national final had been completely removed from ONT's official website in September 2009 as original plans of "a female band selected through castings hadn't really worked out", and that the broadcaster did not have the right to organise or prepare for the country's participation due to not having EBU membership.
-ONT also removed all Eurovision references from their website as they had no right to use the "Eurovision" brand before being accepted as an EBU member, which would lead to legal action by the EBU if continued.
-EBU Eurovision director Bjørn Erichsen stated on 18 September 2009 during his visit to Minsk that ONT's application for full active EBU membership would be considered only in December 2009 after the application deadline for the Eurovision Song Contest 2010, therefore BTRC as Belarus' only EBU member should submit a formal application to join the 2010 contest with the two broadcasters then making a decision.
+However, information on the national final had been completely removed from ONT's official website in September 2009 as original plans of "a female band selected through castings hadn't really worked out", and that the broadcaster did not have the right to participate in the contest due to not having EBU membership.
+ONT also removed all Eurovision references from its website as it had no right to use the "Eurovision" brand as it was not an EBU member, which would lead to legal action by the EBU if continued.
+EBU Eurovision director Bjørn Erichsen stated on 18 September 2009 during his visit to Minsk that ONT's application for full active EBU membership would be considered only in December 2009 after the application deadline for the Eurovision Song Contest 2010, therefore BTRC as only EBU member in the country should submit a formal application to participate in the 2010 contest with the two broadcasters then making a decision if ONT becomes a member of the union.

-ONT announced on 29 October 2009 that they would collaborate with BTRC in order to select the Belarusian entry.
+ONT announced on 29 October 2009 that it would collaborate with BTRC in order to select the Belarusian entry.
 The broadcaster also launched the national final Musical Court which consisted of six shows: five semi-finals held between 20 November 2009 and 18 December 2009, and a final on 26 December 2009.
 Twenty-five songs were selected from the submissions received and five were performed in each semi-final by participants of the project New Voices of Belarus.
 Two songs qualified to the final from each semi-final with one selected by jury members made up of music professionals and one selected by a public televote from the remaining songs.
 The ten qualifying songs were performed by professional artists in the final and regional televoting selected "Don't Play in Love" performed by Artem Mihalenko as the winner.
 A second selection stage was planned to take place in February 2010 but was later cancelled after ONT's application for EBU membership was rejected.
 The broadcaster later stated that Musical Court was "not necessarily" a Eurovision national final but was instead intended "to choose songs to represent the country in any international competitions".